Melt inclusion: Analysis

 Although they are small, melt inclusions can provide an abundance of useful information.
 Using microscopic observations and a range of chemical microanalysis techniques geochemists and igneous petrologists can obtain a range of unique information from melt inclusions.
-There are various techniques used in analyzing melt inclusion H_{2}O and CO_{2} contents, major, minor and trace elements including double-sided FTIR micro transmittance, single-sided FTIR micro reflectance, Raman spectroscopy, microthermometry, Secondary Ion Mass Spectroscopy (SIMS), Laser Ablation-Inductively Coupled Plasma Mass Spectrometry (LA-ICPMS), Scanning Electron Microscopy (SEM) and electron microprobe analysis (EMPA).
-If there is a vapor bubble present within the melt inclusion, analysis of the vapor bubble must be taken into consideration when reconstructing the total volatile budget of the melt inclusion.
+Various techniques are used in analyzing melt inclusion compositions.
+Volatile elements (H_{2}O and CO_{2}) are analyzed with Secondary Ion Mass Spectroscopy (SIMS), double-sided transmission FTIR, single-sided reflectance FTIR.
+These volatile compositions track storage depths of magmas, crystallization, volcanic degassing, and rates of ascent or decompression during eruption.
+Major, minor, and trace elements are often analyzed by electron microprobe analysis (EMPA), Laser Ablation-Inductively Coupled Plasma Mass Spectrometry (LA-ICPMS), Scanning Electron Microscopy (SEM), and Secondary Ion Mass Spectroscopy (SIMS).
+If there is a vapor bubble present within the melt inclusion, analysis of the vapor bubble with Raman spectroscopy or microthermometry, or alternatively experimental rehomogenization must be performed when reconstructing the total volatile budget of the melt inclusion.

 Microthermometry

 Microthermometry is the process of reheating a melt inclusion to its original melt temperature and then rapidly quenching to form a homogenous glass phase free of daughter minerals or vapor bubbles that may have been originally contained within the melt inclusion.